Power Machines

 OJSC Power Machines (translit.
 Siloviye Mashiny abbreviated as Silmash, ОАО «Силовы́е маши́ны») is a Russian energy systems machine-building company founded in 2000.
 It is headquartered in Saint Petersburg.

 Power Machines manufactures steam turbines with capacity up to 1,200 MWe, including turbines for nuclear power plants.
 Its portfolio consists of turbine generators for the Leningrad Nuclear Power Plant II and the Novovoronezh Nuclear Power Plant II.
 Also, Power Machines has supplied equipment to 57 countries other than Russia with significant market in Asia.

 History

-The company was created in 2000.
+Power Machines company was established in the year 2000.
+Today it is a joint venture combining technological, industrial and intellectual resources of six world-famous Russian enterprises: Leningradsky Metallichesky zavod (established in 1857), Electrosila (1898), Turbine Blades’ Plant (1964), Kaluga Turbine Works (1946), Reostat Plant (1960) and Energomachexport (1966).